aws-cloudformation/aws-cloudformation-resource-providers-transitgateway/multicastdomain/docs/README.md

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-#### TPSCode
+#### TransitGatewayMulticastDomainId

-A TPS Code is automatically generated on creation and assigned as the unique identifier.
+The ID of the transit gateway multicast domain.